bootchk/rustDevContainers/readme.md

 Commands are defined in vagga.yaml.
 Every command invocation is on a local shell, in the form "vagga foo".
 You don't have a Vagga "shell" having a prompt for commands.

-The exception is that invoking "vagga" without a command will show you the available (that you have defined in vagga.yaml) commands.
+Invoking "vagga" without a command will show you the available (that you have defined in vagga.yaml) commands.

 Two commands are Vagga conventions:  (you still must define them, and others will expect you to.)